 Have you ever found a great bargain and purchased exceptional fresh coffee beans at a good price?
 Maybe your friends gave you a kilogram of your favorite coffee, perhaps even the original author’s roast?
 Congratulations, you are lucky!
-Now you need to adequately preserve the treasure, and for this, you should know exactly how long do coffee beans last.
+Now you need to adequately preserve the treasure, and for this, you should know exactly how long does coffee last.
 There is no unequivocal answer to this question, so we will examine the differences closely.

 So, how long do coffee beans last?